 After your first print has finished, wait for the print surface to cool to the recommended print removal temperature.
 Your parts will be easier to remove if you allow your heated bed to cool down to optimal temperature.
-This will allow the plastic to contract, making it easier to remove.
+Your print bed will move forward once it is ready to be removed.